Global instability in the elliptic restricted three body problem: Main result and methodology

-Concerning the proof of our main result, let us first notice~\cite{LlibreS80,GuardiaMS12} that, for a non-zero mass parameter small enough and zero eccentricity, the RTBP is not integrable, although for large $G$ its chaotic zones have a size which is exponentially small in $G$.
-This phenomenon adds a first difficulty in proving the global instability of the angular momentum $G$ in the ERTBP for large values of $G$.
+Concerning the proof of our main result, let us first notice that, for a non-zero mass parameter small enough ($0<\mu \ll 1/2$) and zero eccentricity ($\EC=0$), the RPCTBP is non-integrable.
+Although for large $G$ it is very close to integrable, since its chaotic zones have a size which is exponentially small for large $G$, more precisely, of size $O( \exp(-G^3/3))$\,(see ~\cite{LlibreS80,GuardiaMS12}).
+This phenomenon adds the first difficulty in proving the global instability of the angular momentum $G$ in the \textb{\RPETBP} for large values of $G$.

+The framework for proving our result consists in considering the motion close to the parabolic orbits of the Kepler problem that takes place when the mass parameter $\mu$ is zero.
+To this end we study the \emph{manifold at parabolic infinity}, which turns out to be an invariant object \emph{topologically equivalent to a normally hyperbolic invariant manifold} (TNHIM), in the sense that it is an invariant manifold of fixed points which, even if it is not normally hyperbolic, it has stable and unstable manifolds which consist of the union of the stable and unstable manifolds of its fixed points as proved in \cite{GuardiaMSS17}.

+More concretely, recall that a motion of the comet $q(t)$ is called {\it future (resp. past) parabolic} if $\lim_{t\to +\infty} |q(t)|=\infty$ and $\lim_{t\to +\infty} \dot q(t)=0$ (resp. $t\to +\infty$ is replaced by $t\to -\infty$).
+For the RPCTBP McGehee \cite{McGehee73} proved (see \cite{GuardiaMSS17} for the {\RPETBP}) that the set of future (resp. past) parabolic motions, denoted $\cP^+_\mu$ (resp. $\cP^-_\mu$), is an immersed analytic manifold.
+The intersection $\cP^+_\mu\cap \cP^-_\mu$ consists of orbits both future and past parabolic.
+For $\mu=0$ we have that $\cP^+_0=\cP^-_0$ and they correspond to parabolic motions of the Kepler problem (between the Sun and the comet).
+These manifolds are stable and unstable manifolds of the manifold at the parabolic infinity denoted $\cP_\infty$.
+The infinity manifold $\cP_\infty$ is independent of $\mu$ and turns out to be topologically equivalent to a normally hyperbolic invariant manifold (TNHIM).